 These are things that I’ve discovered over my 10 years of making cake pops.
 Yep, you heard that right, I started my bakery business, Peace of Cake, 10 years ago at the age of 15.
 I actually taught myself how to make them on YouTube as well.
 However, I’ve learned so much since then and I’ve also discovered that some things that work for others don’t work for me.
 My hope is, that this video will give you a leg up, and hopefully it won’t take you as long to master making cake pops as it did on my first go around.

 I go over all of this in my video as well, but I’m going to get a bit more in depth here.
 For starters, you’re going to need cake and buttercream.
-If you want to save some time, you can definitely opt for a boxed cake.
+If you want to save some time, you can definitely opt for a boxed cake (some brands I like are Duncan Hines, Pillsbury and Betty Crocker).
 However, pay attention to which kind you buy.
 For cake pops it’s best to go for a denser cake.
 I’m not talking as dense as a mud cake.
 Something more middle range.
 For example, an angel food cake would not work.

 I also recommend using buttercream frosting.
 As you will see in the video, you are going to crumble up your cake super fine and mix in frosting until it becomes a Play-doh-like consistency.
 The reason I suggest buttercream is because there are two points at which we are going to put our cake pops in the fridge.
 The purpose of that is to firm them back up so they don’t fall off of your stick.
 A butter-based frosting will firm up in the fridge, however, a Crisco based frosting will not.

 Speaking of sticks, you are going to need 6-inch lollipop sticks.
 There are plastic sticks out there, but I opt for the paper ones because in my opinion, they’re better for the environment.
 It is also very important to buy this kind, because if you don’t, your sticks may not fit into most standard cake pop stands.